nataliaa03/Automated_test_sample_python_selenium/README.md

-# python_selenium_netguru_task2
-Task nr2 - two of test scenarios automated.
-As an example I used 'timeanddate' random application with simple login and registration form.

-I used Python language -  pytest and Selenium framework.

-I decided to automate test cases: <br>
+# Test sample - Python Selenium for a web application

+This is an autmated test.
+It includes two test cases:

 TC1 - login with valid login and pasword <br>
 TC2a - login with invalid password. <br>
 <br>